persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side : 1 variable in the list view

-      - right side, 5 tabs : Summary - Histogram - Covergence graph - FORM results - Parameters
+      - right side, 5 tabs : Summary - Histogram - Convergence graph - FORM results - Parameters
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
       - FORM results tab :

         .. image:: /developer_manual/validation/FORM_IS_reliability_FORM_results_tab.png